harvester/docs/docs/advanced/singlenodeclusters.md

 - StorageClass: [Create a new default StorageClass](https://docs.harvesterhci.io/v1.3/advanced/storageclass#creating-a-storageclass) with the **Number of Replicas** parameter set to "1".
 This ensures that only one replica is created for each volume in Longhorn.

     :::info important
-    The default StorageClass "harvester-longhorn" has a replica count value of "3" for high availability.
+    The default StorageClass `harvester-longhorn` has a replica count value of `3` for high availability.
 If you use this StorageClass to create volumes for your single-node cluster, Longhorn is unable to create the configured number of replicas.
 This results in volumes being marked as "Degraded" on the Longhorn UI.
     :::